ctjacobs/git-rdm/README.md

 * C. T. Jacobs, A. Avdis (2016).
 Git-RDM: A research data management plugin for the Git version control system. *Journal of Open Source Software*, 29.
 DOI: [10.21105/joss.00029](http://dx.doi.org/10.21105/joss.00029)

 ## Contact
-Please send any questions or comments about Git-RDM via email to [Christian Jacobs](http://christianjacobs.uk) at <christian@christianjacobs.uk>.
+Please send any questions or comments about Git-RDM via email to <C.T.Jacobs@soton.ac.uk>.

 Any bugs should be reported using the project's [issue tracker](http://github.com/ctjacobs/git-rdm/issues).
 If possible, please run Git-RDM with debugging enabled using the `-d` flag after `git rdm` (e.g. `git rdm -d publish figshare`) and provide the full output.